voith/lyra-hedge-call/README.md

    - A user that buys multiple strikes through `buyHedgedCall` will have only one net perps position on SNX.
    - Whenever the call delta changes for any strike then the perps position should be recalculated for all the active strikes.
    - For this reason, we need to calculate the net call delta for all the active strikes.
-     This is not efficient as the code iterates through a loop and it can run out of gas if there are too many open positions.
+     This is not efficient as the code iterates through a loop, and it can run out of gas if there are too many open positions.
    - Also, the contract doesn't maintain a list of active positions as a position could get liquidated.
-Instead the `getOwnerPositions` function is used to fetch the current active positions.
+Instead, the `getOwnerPositions` function is used to fetch the current active positions.
+   - A simple fix could be to limit the number of positions that a user can open.
+This will ensure that the reHedge function doesn't run out of gas.
+4. <ins>Tokens stuck in the account contract</ins>: It might seem like the option tokens and the perps are stuck forever inside the Account contract.
+    However, since the contracts are upgradeable, a new implementation can be added that has logic for closing the open positions and for transferring the PnL.

 ### Contracts
 - [Account](docs/src/contracts/Account.sol/contract.Account.md)